pamcuellas/PHEmployeesResearchProject/README.md

 # PHEmployeesResearchProject
 The purpose of this project was evaluating an employee's CSV data set with 300,024 records to look for any sort of data inconsistency.
 As a result, an incoherency between the salaries amount and job positions was detected.

+# Technologies used:
+PostgreSQL 11 , SQLAlchemy, Python, Matplotlib, and Pandas.

 # The following activities were performed to accomplish this research project:
 ## Data Modeling
 The layouts of CSV files were checked to understand how should be the entities structure: